- About DCC

 At least three of the credits you are attempting must be credit bearing.
 In other words, you must be taking at least three credits that are non-remedial (100-level or higher) courses.

 If the amount of your financial aid exceeds your tuition and fees you could be eligible for a Book Voucher to use at the campus bookstore.
 Check your Banner account for the amount of your financial aid credit.
-A voucher will be issued to the student directly from the Office of Student Accounts that they can use to purchase books & supplies from the DCC Bookstore.
+A voucher will be issued to the student directly from Student Financial Services that they can use to purchase books & supplies from the DCC Bookstore.

 If your financial aid exceeds your tuition, fees, and bookstore charges, you'll get the remainder as a refund to be used for other education related expenses.
 The amount of the refund will be based the number of credits for courses that: